tkx68/todo-tutorial/README.md

 I skip building mobile apps (https://github.com/reflex-frp/reflex-platform/blob/develop/docs/project-development.rst#building-mobile-apps) and using the jsaddle-warp package here.

 > jsaddle-warp is an alternative JSaddle backend that uses a local warp server and WebSockets to control a browser from a native Haskell process.
 This is recommended to allow testing different browsers, and to make use of a browser’s significantly better developer tools.

+Since we followed the reflex-platform instructions for setting up the development environment the default.nix file looks somewhat different.
+We have reflex-platform as a submodule and therefore we have

+    import ./reflex-platform

+in our default.nix.
+Instead the tutorial chooses to include from GitHub like so:

+    reflex-platform ? ((import <nixpkgs> {}).fetchFromGitHub {
+        owner = "reflex-frp";
+        repo = "reflex-platform";
+        rev = "efc6d923c633207d18bd4d8cae3e20110a377864";
+        sha256 = "121rmnkx8nwiy96ipfyyv6vrgysv0zpr2br46y70zf4d0y1h1lz5";
+        })

+This probably means that I use the latest master branch of the reflex-platform whereas the tutorial uses a fixed version.
+This might give me some problems in the next steps.
+But anyway...

+Ups, forgot to enable `useWarp = true;`!
+Can we still build everything?

+    nix-build -o backend-result -A ghc.backend
+    nix-build -o frontend-result -A ghcjs.frontend

+Yes!

+Now I go back to the tutorial.
+There it is suggested to use ghcid.
+So we change the frontend slightly and compile with GHC in the nix shell:

+    $ nix-shell . -A shells.ghc
+    [nix-shell:~/devel/try-reflex/todo-tutorial]$ ghcid --command 'cabal repl frontend' --test 'Main.main'

+And indeed we now have a server at http://localhost:3003/ that shows "Hello, reflex!".
+If I change the text in the frontend Main.hs file the code is reloaded instantly and the page changes after reloading.
+That's a nice and quick development cycle.

+> The port number is searched for in the JSADDLE_WARP_PORT environment variable.
+If this variable is not set, value 3003 is used by default.

+Note that the backend doesn't do anything up to now.
+Its just the frontend running on its own warp server.